Fuyukai/Kyoukai/docs/gettingstarted.rst

 -  The path

-   -  This is a **regular expression** that matches the path you want your route to handle.
-This uses standard :mod:`re` syntax.
-Match groups are automatically extracted and passed to your function, but that is talked about in a later example.
+   -  This is a Werkzeug-based route path that uses Werkzeug to match route paths.
+      For more information, see http://werkzeug.pocoo.org/docs/0.11/routing/ .

 -  The allowed methods